 Proposal 2: Based on Observation 2, we propose the meeting to consider ’single UE per transmission direction’ for the number of UE assumed in SBFD.
 The prevoius agreement in R4-2214379 can be updated as following:

-user numbers per transmission reception point should equal to the number of sub-bands, i.e. 2 UEs for {DU} subband config, 3 UEs for {DUD} config.
+Single user per transmission direction, i.e. 1 UE for UL and 1 UE for DL, for both {DU} subband configand {DUD} config.

 Observation 3: The previous contribution showed the differences between TR 38.803 and TR 38.901 are quite small.
 The RAN4 co-ex study does not consider small-scale fading, which makes the pathloss model different to RAN1 study anyway.
 And the current agreements kept the TR 38.901 as optional path loss model for some cases.